i-love-coffee-i-love-tea/audogombleed.sh/README.md

 # Builtin Help Output

-If the CLI is executed it just a '?' as argument it will print the help for all configured commands.
+If the CLI is executed with '?' as sole argument, it will print the help for all configured commands.

 '?' can also be append to complete or incomplete commands.